Understanding Classical Decomposability of Inequality Measures: A Graphical Analysis: Introduction

 \section{Introduction}

-Empirical studies of income inequality frequently report decompositions into within-group and between-group components.
-This framing is now standard in both academic and policy work, including global assessments of inequality dynamics, where total inequality is routinely decomposed into within- and between-group components to assess the relative importance of subgroup differences (\cite{WorldInequalityReport2022}, among many others).
-In this applied literature, the between-group component is often interpreted as measuring inequality attributable to differences in subgroup means, while the within-group component is interpreted as residual inequality that would remain if such differences were eliminated.
+Empirical studies of income inequality routinely decompose total inequality into within-group and between-group components.
+This framing is standard in both academic and policy work, including global assessments of inequality dynamics where within- and between-country components are used to gauge the relative importance of subgroup differences \citep{WorldInequalityReport2022}.
+The between-group component is conventionally interpreted as measuring inequality attributable to differences in subgroup means, while the within-group component captures residual inequality that would remain if those mean differences were eliminated.

-A large theoretical literature has examined the conditions under which such decompositions are valid.
-Under standard axioms, only a small class of inequality measures admits exact additive decompositions.
-In particular, population-share-weighted decomposability uniquely characterizes the Mean Log Deviation, while income-share-weighted decomposability characterizes the Theil index \citep{Bourguignon1979,Shorrocks1980}.
-Widely used measures such as the Gini coefficient do not generally satisfy these properties, implying that their within- and between-group components need not admit a clear interpretation.

-Recent methodological research reflects growing awareness of these limitations.
-One strand of the literature proposes alternative decomposition methods that guarantee additivity for arbitrary inequality measures, most prominently Shapley-value-based attribution rules that average marginal contributions across permutations of group structure \citep{Shorrocks2013,CowellFiorio2011}.
-These methods are increasingly used in applied work to overcome the lack of classical decomposability properties mentioned above, though the resulting components correspond to average marginal effects rather than structural within- and between-group inequality.
+A substantial theoretical literature has examined when such decompositions are valid.
+Under standard axioms, only a small class of measures admits exact additive decompositions: population-share weighting uniquely characterises the Mean Log Deviation, while income-share weighting characterises the Theil index \citep{Bourguignon1979,Shorrocks1980}.
+Widely used measures such as the Gini coefficient do not generally satisfy these properties, implying that their within- and between-group components need not admit a structural interpretation.
+The applied literature has responded in part by adopting alternative decomposition methods that guarantee additivity for arbitrary measures, most prominently through Shapley-value-based attribution rules \citep{Shorrocks2013, CowellFiorio2011}.
+These methods are increasingly common in empirical work, though the resulting components correspond to average marginal effects rather than structural within- and between-group inequality.
+For textbook treatments of inequality measurement and decomposition, see \citet{Cowell1995} and \citet{Jenkins1991}.

-The objective of this paper is pedagogical and interpretive and, in that sense, modest.
-It develops a simple geometric framework that makes classical decomposability properties and their violations transparent.
-It illustrates \emph{how} commonly used measures fail to be decomposable in the classical sense as well as making it clear whether these failures have systematic structure.